 How do cyber security and specialist Cloud MSP providers start a review?

-A review provides detailed overview of what is going on in your business operations.
+A review provides a detailed overview of what is going on in your business operations.

 The best place to start is with internal audits and Digital Craftsmen in association with its partners, CloudHealth and Qualys are accredited experts in delivering Cloud Sprawl and Vulnerability audits.

-The Cloud Sprawl audit provides a granular visibility of your cloud activity across the business with a detailed insight of the associated costs to help you cut spend – in some instances 30% or even up to 40%.
+The Cloud Sprawl audit provides granular visibility of your cloud activity across the business with a detailed insight of the associated costs to help you cut spending – in some instances 30% or even up to 40%.